LandSinking/GlobalUrbanSubsidence/SBASWorkflow/README.md

 **For more information on the InSAR processing parameters used for 465 global major cities, see Table S1 (Supplementary Materials) of our manuscript.**

 **Our monitoring results are available in [GUS portal](https://ee-pkurelab.projects.earthengine.app/view/gus).**

+The entire procedure of InSAR time series analysis can be executed following the workflow below:

 1. edit the ASFUsr and ASFPwd in `config/USA_357_Houston.py`, and run `procSearchPairs.py` to geneate Sentinel-1 stack
 <pre><code>python procSearchPairs.py -c ../config/USA_357_Houston.py</code></pre>